-Leontiasis ossea is a largely historical term used to describe a number of conditions which result in the affected patient's face resembling that of a lion.
+Leontiasis ossea is a largely historical term used to describe a number of conditions that result in the affected patient's face resembling that of a lion.
 Although it is most frequently associated with craniofacial fibrous dysplasia, it has a broader meaning encompassing other lesions that have similar appearance 1,4.

-In general the distinction is made between true leontiasis ossea (craniofacial fibrous dysplasia) and other conditions having similar external appearance (mimics), however it would be safe to say that as a term it is no longer of clinical use and should be avoided.
+The distinction is made between true leontiasis ossea (craniofacial fibrous dysplasia) and other conditions having similar external appearance (mimics), however it would be safe to say that as a term it is no longer of clinical use and should be avoided.

 In addition to craniofacial fibrous dysplasia the following conditions may mimic leontiasis ossea:

 - tumours of the paranasal sinuses

 The famed Virchow first coined the term leontiasis ossea in 1864 3.
 Rudolf Ludwig Karl Virchow (1821-1902) was a German pathologist and statesman 5.